FlutterKozhikode/Events/Let's Flutter Before 2022 Ends/README.md

 # Let's Flutter Before 2022 Ends

+Note: We have a dedicated page for this event.
+[Click Here](https://github.com/FlutterKozhikode/Flutter-Before-2022-Ends)

 ![Let's Flutter Before 2022 Ends](./assets/Let's%20Flutter%20Before%20The%20Year%20Ends.jpg)

 We hosted our last meetup of 2022 on 31st December.
 [Aswin Gopinathan](https://github.com/infiniteoverflow) & [Sreelal TS](https://github.com/HeySreelal) gave a talks on Flutter.